8483/notes/topics/webComponents.md

 Custom components **MUST** include a hyphen in the name.
 Since there are no html elements with hyphens, this is how custom ones are identified.

+The shadow DOM is used to achieve encapsulation i.e. everything is scoped to the web component only.

 ```js
 // customComponent.js